ShubhDivas logoShubhDivas

 2026 Dates and Temple Schedule

-Second Sunday — Secunderabad.
+Secunderabad.
 The celebrations move to Ujjaini Mahakali Temple in Secunderabad — the most prominent temple of the twin cities — and to Balkampet Yellamma temple.
-The Secunderabad Bonalu is the second major anchor of the festival calendar.
+The Secunderabad Bonalu is one of the most heavily attended days of the festival.

-Third Sunday — Old City.
-Pochamma and Katta Maisamma temple in Chilkalguda and Matheswari temple at Lal Darwaza in the Old City take centre stage on the third Sunday, bringing the festival into its most historic neighbourhoods.
+Lal Darwaza and the Old City.
+Pochamma and Katta Maisamma temple in Chilkalguda and Matheswari temple at Lal Darwaza in the Old City take centre stage as the festival reaches its grandest scale, bringing it into Hyderabad's most historic neighbourhoods near Charminar.

 Additional celebrations are held at Akkanna Madanna temple in Haribowli and Muthyalamma temple in Shah Ali Banda throughout the festival period.
 Every neighbourhood temple in the old parts of the city participates in some form.